ppashakhanloo/most-inf-people/README.md

 * Professor R. Ramsin (2016)
   - My most valuable teacher and professor in Sharif University of Technology.
   - Finally, I chose the hard (and sweet) way for life.
 I decided to become a truely literate software engineer and  try to take small steps towards a better world.
   - His inspiring sentence: "No need to change the world.
-Create a circle around yourself and try to have a good impression on them by your knowledge.
+Create a circle around yourself and try to have a good impression on them by your knowledge."
   - I am working hard...